billpractice021/shop-cart-practice/README.md

-# Important Review

-Objects and arrays are always a reference
+# Practice making a shopping cart